 Though approvals were instant (as it is an automated program), the US government has now changed this, so effective immediately, approvals will take at least 72 hours from applying.

-This won’t be much of a change for organised travellers who have their ESTA and any other entry requirements organised well before their bags are packed to travel.
+This won’t be much of a change for organized travellers who have their ESTA and any other entry requirements organized well before their bags are packed to travel.

 But if you had been leaving your ESTA application until you are in a cab on your way to the airport, you will be denied check in as approvals will no longer be instant.